demetrios1/demetripapakostas.github.io/_posts/2022-09-18-causal_deep.md

 ($\mathcal{Y} = \mathbb{R}$).

-Our overview of the causal inference assumptions largely follows that of [@hernan2020causal].
+Our overview of the causal inference assumptions largely follows that of
+{% cite hernan2020causal %}.
 We are interested in inferring the effect of a treatment, or intervention, on an outcome when nothing is changed except the treatment being administered.
 In experimental settings, this causal interpretation is often provided by the study design (randomized